NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 I worked through a tutorial to get a better understanding of the django framework.
 The code for the app can be found [here](../labs/docker/testDjango/) and a write up of what I learned can be found [here](../labs/docker/testDjango/README.md).

+### February 16, 2020

+I worked through a guide on testing django applications.
+I learned that all testing of the django side of our application will take place in a file called tests.py.
+This file will contains subclasses of the django.test.TestCase for each of the models/views/etc. that we will test.
+This file may get crowded with classes and function so it will be important to keep a consistent naming scheme and documentation.

 ## Week 5